Cauê (footballer, born 1987): Return to Europe

 In 2009, Cauê returned to Europe, and after a successful trial, he signed with Serbian SuperLiga side OFK Beograd where he played during the 2009-10 season.
 At the end of the season his club finished third in the league, thus booking their place in the UEFA Europa League qualifying rounds for the next season.
 However due to the foreign players limit in the domestic championship, and fierce competition for a place in the starting line-up, Cauê left OFK and became one of the main signings of the newly promoted Bosnian Premier League side FK Drina Zvornik.
 He made seven league appearances, but at the winter break he was released and he returned to Brazil.

 Back to Brazil

 In early 2011 Cauê was back in Brazil.
 He joined Sociedade Esportiva do Gama playing in the Campeonato Brasileiro Série D. The club did a complete renovation of their stadium during 2008; however the enthusiasm did not transfer to the field and Gama performed poorly.
-During the summer, Cauê joined Capital Clube de Futebol, another club from Brasilia, that by August was undertaking a major project, merging with Goiás state club Cristalina Futebol Clube, and forming a new squad.
+During the summer, Cauê joined Capital Clube de Futebol, another club from Brasília, that by August was undertaking a major project, merging with Goiás state club Cristalina Futebol Clube, and forming a new squad.
 This adventure lasted until early 2012, when Cauê moved to Canoas Sport Club playing in the Campeonato Gaúcho.